 If you have an Addisonian crisis

 This is a medical emergency.
-You will be given hydrocortisone injections, a drip of fluid to bring up your blood pressure and may need intensive care until the crisis is over.
+You will be given hydrocortisone injections, and a drip of fluid to bring up your blood pressure; you may need intensive care until the crisis is over.
 You will then need to continue taking hydrocortisone medication as detailed above.

 Cortisol replacement - special circumstances